- Turning The Car For Shipping

-Shipping a POV or personally owned vehicle is without a doubt a lot more affordable than you might think.
-However, for active duty service members, you will also be able to have your private car shipped free of charge using US Military POV Shipping Ports.
+Shipping a POV or personally owned vehicle is, without a doubt, a lot more affordable than you might think.
+However, active duty service members can also have their private car shipped free of charge using US Military POV Shipping Ports.

-Depending on whether you serve in the Navy, Army, and Air Force or are part of the Marine Corps, the provisions for shipping could be a bit different.
-For those who are serving in the Army or in the Air Force, a POV (privately owned vehicle) must arrive at least 30 days after the departure for a tour which is less than a year and 90 days for tours which are taking more than a year.
-For Marines and Navy, you need to have at least one year of service remaining in order to get the vehicle delivered free of charge with US Military POV Shipping Ports.
-With this in mind, you might want to fill out the U.S. Department of Defense forms in order to get everything ordered officially.
+Depending on whether you serve in the Navy, Army, and Air Force or are part of the Marine Corps, the provisions for dispatching could be a bit different; for those who are serving in the Army or in the Air Force, a POV (privately owned vehicle) must arrive at least 30 days after the departure for a tour that is less than a year and 90 days for tours that take more than a year.
+For Marines and Navy, you need to have at least one year of service remaining to get the vehicle delivered free of charge with US Military POV Shipping Ports.
+With this in mind, you might want to complete the U.S. Department of Defense forms to get everything ordered officially.

 Turning the car for shipping.

 The first thing you need to do is to contact the TMO/TO and get the necessary documentation.
-If you don’t have it – the vehicle wouldn’t get the approval.
-You would also review the Part IV of the Defense Transportation Regulation and determine whether there are certain additional requirements that you’d have to take into account.
+The vehicle won’t get the approval if you don't have it.
+You would also review the Part IV of the Defense Transportation Regulation and determine whether there are certain additional requirements that you’d have to consider.
 However, the documents that you need to get are as follows:

 - ID Proof – ID issued by the state/government – VALID.